hermonochy/Rescueland/README.md

 holds key data on major planets in and around the Rescueland Empire, notably popuation, atmospheric conditions, emblems, geography, military capabilities, political system, multiversal status and general information.

 [The Ship File](https://github.com/hermonochy/Rescueland/blob/main/The%20Ship%20File.md)
-reveals the design basics of all major vehicles used by planets of a higher tech level than 10.
+provides insights into the design fundamentals of all major spacecraft utilized by planets with a technology level exceeding 10.